How to start a blog in 2025: the complete guide for beginners

 Configure basic WordPress settings

-Next step in setting up a blog is to start customizing your website’s look and feel.
+The next step in starting a blog is to start customizing your website’s look and feel.
 However, we need to take care of some basic settings first.
-So login to your WordPress admin dashboard as explained above.
+So, log in to your WordPress admin dashboard as explained above.

 How WordPress is configured by default is mostly right, except for these little changes which will help you get started on the right foot.

-Though it’s useful for going back to settings in your WordPress dashboard, I personally find it annoying.
-So I usually disable it on any WordPress site I am managing.
+Though it’s useful for returning to settings in your WordPress dashboard, I personally find it annoying.
+So I usually disable it on any WordPress site I manage.

 If you’d like to do the same, click Users > Profile from the left menu in your WordPress dashboard.

-Then uncheck the checkbox which says Show toolbar when viewing site.
+Then uncheck the checkbox that says Show toolbar when viewing site.

 Ensure proper site name and URL – From the left sidebar menu, click Settings.
 On the General Settings page, make sure the WordPress address and Site Address have the same proper, domain name as you intend.